Trumpeter finch: Distribution and habitat

-Trumpeter finches occur in desert, semi-desert and the margins of deserts.
+They are found in desert, semi-desert and the margins of deserts.
 They can also be found in vast open steppe areas where there are dry desolate hills with sparse low scrubby vegetation, edges of fields, on mountain slopes, in stony plains where there are no trees, cliffs, ravines, gorges and wadis.
 In the desert regions of northern Africa it can also occur in villages and gardens and in regions of open sandy desert it frequents oases.
 The European breeding population is found in habitats where there is no tree cover but there is sparse scrub less than a metre in height, while the birds in the Canary Islands nest on sandy plains with halophytic and xerophytic scrub, as well as in more typical habitats.